More Webinars in the Customs Enforcement Series

 Register for 3 webinars in the series and get the 4th one free.
 Please e-mail email@example.com to receive discount.

 Customs Enforcement: Fraud, Negligence, or Clerical Error?
 Making the Best of a CBP 1592 Investigation

 Webinar: 1 CCS Credit

-- customs broker responsibilities and penalties
+- customs broker penalties versus importer penalties

 Lenny Feldman is a member of Sandler, Travis & Rosenberg’s Operating Committee and manager of its Miami office.
 Mr. Feldman concentrates his practice in complex issues pertaining to classification and valuation, seizures and penalties, trade preference qualification, intellectual property, importer/broker compliance, and C-TPAT/border security.
 He is nationally known for his expertise on CBP enforcement issues, regularly advising companies through the most challenging enforcement actions in an effective and efficient manner.
 Prior to joining ST&R Mr. Feldman was a senior attorney with the U.S. Customs Service (now CBP) from 1991 to 2000.
 While serving in the Penalties Branch he trained CBP field officials, including fines, penalties, and forfeitures officers; drafted CBP’s first enforcement process informed compliance publication; and issued several hundred national guidelines, directives, and administrative rulings in this area.
 Mr. Feldman currently serves as one of 20 members of the Advisory Committee on Commercial Operations to CBP (COAC), where he is co-chair of the Trade Modernization Subcommittee.